awsdocs/aws-javascript-developer-guide-v2/doc_source/global-config-object.md

 ## Setting Global Configuration<a name="setting-global-configuration"></a>

-After you load the SDK, use the global variable, `AWS`, to access the SDK\.
-You use this global access variable with the JavaScript API to interact with individual services\.
-The SDK includes a global configuration object, `AWS.Config`, that you use to specify the SDK configuration settings required by your application\.
+After you load the `aws-sdk` package in your code you can use the `AWS` global variable to access the SDK's classes and interact with individual services\.
+The SDK includes a global configuration object, `AWS.Config`, that you can use to specify the SDK configuration settings required by your application\.

-Set your SDK configuration using `AWS.Config` by setting its properties according to your application needs\.
+Configure the SDK by setting `AWS.Config` properties according to your application needs\.
 The following table summarizes `AWS.Config` properties commonly used to set the configuration of the SDK\.

 ****